ZINCTRON/Demon-Overlord/README.md

 3. Go to `Applications` and select the bot you want.
 4. Got to `Bots` copy the `TOKEN` next to the bot icon

-Once you have the bot key, add the environment vatriable.
+Once you have the bot key, add the environment variable (this is how you do it in linux.
+For windows instructions, please consult the internet).

 `export <var_name>=<token_value>`